Fawkes98/BLAST_software/Devlog_BLAST.md

 Wednesday, plans to come in at 5, Friday, plans to come in early morning before noon class.

 Forgot cable for controller, so am unable to do joystick-enabled analog tests of the brake's feathering function.

+# Wednesday 10/19/2022

+### - Anshal

+Zach showed me how to put in the motor.
+We put in the motor.

+# Friday 10/28/2022

+### Software - Anshal

+Midterms delayed my coming in, plus no access to lab without key.

+Regardless, today did pretty much only tuning.
+Peter reminded us that we need to tune the actuation voltage of the brake, so we tested the min and max of actuation on the potentiometer

+Minimum was about 52-53.
+Maximum went past 100, so we set it to about 75, same as it was before.